-Spicer apologizes for Hitler comment that angered many
+Spicer says Hitler comment ‘inexcusable and reprehensible’

 The interview capped several attempts by the White House to clarify Spicer’s statement.

-During the briefing, Spicer was asked about his initial statement but delivered a garbled defense of his remarks in which he tried to differentiate between Hitler’s actions and the gas attack on Syrian civilians last week.
-The attack in northern Syria left nearly 90 people dead, and Turkey’s health minister said tests show sarin gas was used.
+Spicer was asked during the briefing about his initial statement but delivered a garbled defense in which he tried to differentiate between Hitler’s actions and the gas attack on Syrian civilians last week.
+The attack in northern Syria left nearly 90 people dead.
+Turkey’s health minister said tests show sarin gas was used.

 “I think when you come to sarin gas, there was no, he (Hitler) was not using the gas on his own people the same way that Assad is doing,” Spicer said.
 “There was clearly … I understand your point, thank you.
 There was not … He brought them into the Holocaust center I understand that.”